stratosphereips/StratosphereLinuxIPS/docs/features.md

 For example, if you're using the default slips width 3600, the threshold used in slips will be

-3.46 * 3600 / 60 = 207.6
+0.25 * 3600 / 60 = 15

 This equation's goal is to make it more sensitive on smaller tws, and less sensitive on longer tws

-When the accumulated threat levels of all evidence detected in a timewindow exceeds 207.6, slips will generate an alert.
+When the accumulated threat levels of all evidence detected in a timewindow exceeds 15, slips will generate an alert.

 In simple terms, it means slips will alert when users get the equivalent of 1 alert per minute.

-The default threshold of 3.46 gives you balanced detections with the optimal false positive rate and accuracy.
+The default threshold of 0.25 gives you balanced detections with the optimal false positive rate and accuracy.

-The Optimal range is from 3.1 to 3.89.
-The higher the value in this range, the less false positives and the less accuracy you get.

 Here are more options
-- **0.2**:  Use this threshold If you want Slips to be super sensitive with higher FPR, using this means you are less likely to miss a detection but more likely to get false positives.
+  - 0.08:  Use this threshold If you want Slips to be super sensitive with higher FPR, using this means you are less likely to miss a detection but more likely to get false positives
+  - 0.25:  Optimal threshold, has the most optimal FPR and TPR.
-- **6.3**:  Use this threshold If you want Slips to be insensitive. meaning Slips will need so much evidence to trigger an alert.
+  - 0.43:  Use this threshold If you want Slips to be insensitive.
+         Using this means Slips will need so many evidence to trigger an alert.
-       May lead to false negatives.
+         May lead to false negatives
-- **3.1**:  The start of the optimal range, has more false positives but more accurate.
-- **3.86**: The end of the optimal range, has less false positives but less accurate.